calvinsendawula/payslip_processor/README.md

 ## Troubleshooting

-- **Model Loading Issues**: If Ollama fails to load the model, ensure you have sufficient RAM and VRAM
+- **Model Loading Issues**: If the model fails to load, ensure you have sufficient RAM and VRAM
 - **PDF Processing Errors**: Make sure poppler-utils is correctly installed and accessible in your PATH
-- **Extraction Accuracy**: The system is optimized for the provided sample files; other formats require prompt adjustments
+- **Extraction Accuracy**: The system is optimized for the provided sample files; other formats may require prompt adjustments